krikke-21/DiceGameAkka/README.md

-# Dice game using CQRS & EventSourcing with Akka.NET
+# Dice game built using CQRS & EventSourcing with Akka.NET

 It's a really simple (yet complete) event-sourced game.
 The rules are: